ros-industrial-attic/workcell_explorer/README.md

 **Issues**

-As this project involves different packages, there have been multiple issues created in separate repos.
+As this project involves different packages, multiple issues have been created in separate repos.
 All the issues have been collected here in order to get an understanding on how some of the problems were tackled/solved.
 ___

 **workcell_explorer** repo